-Welcome to the 2024-25 Trailblazer.
-This course catalog serves two purposes: helping with registration decisions and providing parents and students with information about graduation requirements, college entrance requirements, course information, and course sequences.
+Welcome to the 2023-24 Trailblazer.
+This course catalog serves two purposes: helping with registration decisions for the 2023-2024 school year and providing parents and students with information about graduation requirements, college entrance requirements, course information, and course sequences.